T.J. Warren scores 24 points to help Pacers beat Thunder

 Pacers: Starters Sabonis and Jeremy Lamb are former Thunder players who were cheered during pregame introductions.
 Lamb finished with 13 points. … Another former Thunder player, Doug McDermott, also plays for the Pacers.
 He scored 14 points. … Sabonis committed three fouls in a 23-second stretch in the fourth quarter.

-Thunder: Oklahoma City G Andre Roberson is away from the team while recovering from his left knee injury.
+Thunder: G Andre Roberson is away from the team while recovering from his left knee injury.
 He has not played for nearly two years.
-There is no timetable for his return. … Shot 52.5 percent in the first half. … Lost a coaches’ challenge in the third quarter. … G Chris Paul went scoreless the first three quarters and finished with 4 points on 2-for-9 shooting.
+There is no timetable for his return. … Lost a coaches’ challenge in the third quarter. … Paul went scoreless the first three quarters and finished with 4 points on 2-for-9 shooting.

+STAT LINESAfter getting off to a rough start, Adams has been hot lately.
+The 7-foot center made all eight of his shots on Wednesday.
+He has made 14 of 15 in his past two games and 21 of 26 in his past three.
+He’s averaging 16.3 points in those three games.

+”I think he’s kind of getting back to where he normally was, the guy we’re used to seeing,” Thunder coach Billy Donovan said. ”Everything for him looks a lot better.”

 UP NEXT